Ben Dean

 Make

-the same on the build server as in local environments so developers can build their software using the
+to work the same on the build server as in local environments so developers can build their

 -